-Shane reversed the slope of his Garden Coop roof (angling it down towards the front rather than the rear) so that he could position the coop against an existing shed in his Iowa garden.
+Shane reversed the slope of his Garden Coop walk-in chicken coop roof (angling it down towards the front rather than the rear) so that he could position the coop against an existing shed in his Iowa garden.

 I used your plans to help me build my Garden Coop, which I literally put in the garden so that I could easily feed the birds garden scraps.
 The roof is made of recycled metal and put on backward for rain/snow purposes.
 I also attached the coop directly to the shed to give the hens a cool foundation to press against on warm days.
 The window was added for my kid’s entertainment.